ej-sanmartin/ComputerScienceReference/README.md

 Hello!

-This repository is fille with code implementations of various data structures, search algorithms, and graph traversal algorithms.
+This repository is filled with code implementations of fundamental and some advance data structures, search algorithms, and graph traversal algorithms.
 This codebase was written in C# (you're welcome Microsofters and Unity developers).
 However, I made sure to make variables and functions as clear as possible so that it can be easily read and understood in every other programming language.

+Feel free to look over my C# references and don't be shy if you find something wrong, found better ways to do things, or want to contribute to the bettering of this repository.
+Anything helps and is welcomed!

+## Inspiration

 This repository was originally written in my notebook while I was studying for coding interviews and bettering my software engineering skills.
-I had decided to post my notes and implementations online so I have a digital copy of all the notes and implementation I took the time and hard work to figure out and because I did have some difficulties finding resources for implementing data structures and algorithms in C#, especially for the more advance concepts.
-Generally, I found a lot of Java, C++, and Python resources and those wanting to improve their C# skills deserve to have some quality resources as well!
+I had decided to post my notes and implementations online so I have a digital copy of all the notes and implementation I took the time and hard work to figure out.
+I also decided to create this repository because I did have some difficulties finding resources for implementing data structures and algorithms in C#, especially for the more advance concepts.
+Generally, I found a lot of Java, C++, and Python resources but I thought it would be great for C# enthusiasts to have fundamentals they'd need to know all in one place.

-So feel free to look over my C# references and don't be shy if you find something wrong, found better ways to do things, or want to contribute to this repository.
-Anything helps!

 ## Organization